HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-3-digital-signatures.md

 which we said earlier holds for any *m*, *r*, and *sk* (formerly *n*).
 This satisfies the first condition we need to prove our claim.

-#### Condition 2: Not Being Able to Provide m, R, and s in Absence of sk
+### Not Being Able to Provide a Signature Without the Private Key

 Now we need to prove the second condition is met as well: If you don't know *sk*, then you must not be able to provide working values for *m*, *R*, and *s*.
 In order to provide these working values you would have to solve the equation below.